 Mr. Darby briefed the Board on the request of Lynchburg College for assistance in issuing a $23MM - $40MM bond financing through the Authority due to certain technical limitations imposed on the City of Lynchburg IDA and in welcoming the application of Lynchburg College, the Board, on motion by Mr. Naff and seconded by Mr. Poe, voted 5-0 to revise its fee schedule as follows:

 aa.
-It is understood and agreed by the Applicant that Applicant (a) will, upon the filing of this application, pay the Authority’s application fee in the amount of $1,750 and prepay the cost of necessary advertisement of any public hearing required to be held with respect to this application, and (b) will pay, when billed, the Authority’s closing fee of 1 mill (.001) of the face amount of the Bond issue with a minimum of $1,000 and a maximum of $30,000, (c) an annual administrative fee of 1/16th of 1% on all outstanding bonds and (d) all other costs and expenses, including reasonable fees of the Authority’s counsel and bond counsel, with respect to this application and any Authority or City Council of City of Roanoke meetings held in connection therewith.
+An application fee in the amount of $1,750 and prepayment of the cost of necessary advertisement of any public hearing required to be held with respect to the issue application, and (b) the Authority’s closing fee of 1 mill (.001) of the face amount of the Bond issue with a minimum of $1,000 and a maximum of $30,000, (c) on or before June 30 of each year while the bonds are outstanding, an annual administrative fee of 1/16th of 1% (i) on multijurisdictional issues, of the face amount of all outstanding bonds issued to provide facilities within the city limits of the City of Roanoke Virginia and (ii) for extrajurisdictional issues, of the face amount of all outstanding bonds with a limit of any combination of fees in any calendar year to 1/8th of 1% of the applicable bond issue, and (d) all other costs and expenses, including reasonable fees of the Authority’s counsel and bond counsel, with respect to this application and any Authority or City Council of City of Roanoke meetings held in connection therewith.

 The Board discussed the City Manager’s Business Breakfast to be held Thursday, March 15, 2018.